Arpita-Rikibe/Data-Analysis-Website/README.md

 ## Usage

-1. Navigate to the web application.
+1. Navigate to the website.
 2. Explore the home page for project introduction, about us page for team information, and contact page for inquiries.
 3. Visit the upload page to upload your CSV datasets.
 4. Select the desired analyses and visualizations.